UTEP-CS-1/website/staging_labs/4/spec.md

 This is the same question as in Lab 3, except requiring the use of a `while` loop instead of a `for` loop.
 Feel free to use your previous code as a starting point.
 Make sure to keep separate copies and properly submit the correct version of the code to each corresponding lab assignment on Gradescope.

 {: .note }
-You may only use `while` loops in your solution, not loops of any other kind.
+You must use a `while` loop in your solution, and no loops of any other kind.

 Create a program called `Average.java` that computes the average of the first `N` positive integers, based upon the input `N`.